-How to Stay in Touch with Friends and Family When You Move
+How to Stay in Touch After You Move

 When it comes to moving away from friends and family, staying in touch with loved ones is hard work.
 It requires time, coordination and persistence, particularly while communicating with friends or family members that tend to “ghost” on you!

 No matter how many miles separate you and your loved ones, there are a number of simple ways to stay in touch that don’t require too much time or effort on your part.
 Read on for a few high-tech and low-tech ways to stay connected – there’s something in here for everyone!